Septimus Heap: The Castle

 The Castle is the main location in the series.
 It is situated by a river on a piece of land, circular in shape, which has been cut off from the surrounding forest by an artificial moat.
 The Wizard Tower, the Palace and the Ramblings are in the Castle.
 Sage based the structure on that of ancient walled cities which were completely self-sufficient, like little nations in their own right.

 The Wizard Tower is the place where the ExtraOrdinary Wizard (Marcia Overstrand) resides along with Ordinary Wizards and their apprentices and the ExtraOrdinary Apprentice (Septimus Heap).
-Built by the first ExtraOrdinary Wizard, Hotep-Ra, it is a purple 21-floor tower with a gold pyramid at the top, surrounded by an aura of magyk.
+Built by the first ExtraOrdinary Wizard, Hotep-Ra, it is a marble 21-floor tower with a gold pyramid at the top, surrounded by an aura of magyk.
 The Palace is the royal residence, home to Jenna, Sarah and Silas.
 It is much older than the Wizard Tower with secret places, such as the Queen's room, which is accessible only to the Queen or the Princess, and has a secret passage to the Marram Marshes.